developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/guide/configreference/index.md

 	<useDWforScanning value="0"/>

 ### DisableHardwareAcceleration
 **Applies to Android KitKat and higher only**.
-Controls whether hardware acceleration at WebView level within an Enterprise Browser application should be disabled. **By default, acceleration is always enabled** (tag value=0).
+Controls whether hardware acceleration at WebView level within an Enterprise Browser app is disabled. **By default, acceleration is enabled** (tag value=0).

 **Possible Values**: